 Revenant’s kit encourages an aggressive playstyle, but players can use his abilities as zoning tools or a means of escape.
-His ultimate ability introduces a new mechanic to the battle royale and serves as a way for players to take on the offensive with an insurance plan in case things go south.
+His ultimate ability is a wholly-unique mechanic in the battle royale and serves as a way for players to go on the offensive, with an insurance plan in case things go south.

-The device does 11 damage if it hits an enemy or if they walk into the ability’s radius.
+The device does 10 damage if it hits an enemy or if they walk into the ability’s radius.
 Even if the enemy leaves the device’s radius, they will remain silenced for the rest of the silence’s duration.
 This device has two charges, allowing Revenant to cover multiple angles, or combine two devices in the same space to create a much larger area of effect.

 Revenant’s ultimate places down a stationary totem.
 Allies can then interact with the totem and enter a shadow mode, which ignores shield damage and respawns players back at the totem if they are killed.
 Players respawn with 50 health, or the amount of health they had when they entered shadow mode.
-Shadow mode lasts roughly 30 seconds, so if players aren’t killed in that time, they’ll exit the shadow mode.
+Shadow mode lasts 25 seconds, so if players aren’t killed in that time, they’ll exit the shadow mode.
 Both players in shadow mode and enemies hear a sound cue when shadow mode is about to end, signaling when those players become vulnerable once again.